Levi Strauss & Co. (LEVI) Stock: A SWOT Analysis

 Citigroup gave a rating of “Neutral” to LEVI, setting the target price at $17 in the report published on January 11th of the current year.

-During the last 5 trading sessions, LEVI fell by -7.42%, which changed the moving average for the period of 200-days by -11.41% in comparison to the 20-day moving average, which settled at $17.21.
-In addition, Levi Strauss & Co. saw 2.06% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LEVI rose by +4.27%, which changed the moving average for the period of 200-days by -13.10% in comparison to the 20-day moving average, which settled at $16.92.
+In addition, Levi Strauss & Co. saw 6.89% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading